-PILLAR KEY FOCUS AREAS MATERIAL TOPICS SDG TARGETS Safety & health 3 MONOTE HERE -// Customer safety & health Employee and contractor safety & health SDG Target 3.6 - By 2020, halve the number of global deaths and injuries from road traffic accidents Customer experience Quality of service Customer care and relationship Customer inclusiveness and accessibility SDG Target 11.2 - By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons Employee care 4 outr 1 1 1 5 oner [ outr 0 1 6 7 Employee training, upskilling and development Well-being and work-life balance Diversity, equal opportunity, human SDG Target 4.4 - By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship SDG Target 5.5 - Ensure women's full and effective participation and equal opportunities for leadership at Reinforcing our social responsibility 8 ECENT HORN AND ECONOMIN rights and fair labour all levels of decision-making in political, economic and public life to our customers, employees and communities SDG Target 8.5 - By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value SDG Target 8.7 - Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.
-SDG Target 8.8 - Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.
-Social economic contribution Social economic contribution SDG Target 11.2 - By 2030, provide access to safe, affordable, accessible and sustainable transport systems for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons
+PILLAR KEY FOCUS AREAS MATERIAL TOPICS SDG TARGETS Reinforcing Safety & health Customer safety & SDG Target 3.6 - By 2020, halve the number of global our social 3 GOOD HEALTH AND WELL-BEING health deaths and injuries from road traffic accidents responsibility ^^ Employee and to our contractor safety & customers, health employees and Customer Quality of service SDG Target 11.2 - By 2030, provide access to safe, communities experience Customer care and affordable, accessible and sustainable transport systems 11 SUSTAINABLE CITIES AND COMMUNITIES relationship for all, improving road safety, notably by expanding Customer public transport, with special attention to the needs of inclusiveness and those in vulnerable situations, women, children, persons accessibility with disabilities and older persons Employee care Employee training, SDG Target 4.4 - By 2030, substantially increase 4 QUALITY FORCATION upskilling and the number of youth and adults who have relevant development skills, including technical and vocational skills, for Well-being and employment, decent jobs and entrepreneurship 5 GENDER EQUALITY work-life balance ¶ ∮ Diversity, equal SDG Target 5.5 - Ensure women's full and effective opportunity, human participation and equal opportunities for leadership at 8 DECENT WORK AND ECONOMIC GROWTH rights and fair labour all levels of decision-making in political, economic and public life SDG Target 8.5 - By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value SDG Target 8.7 - Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.
+SDG Target 8.8 - Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women Control on a second Capial and and a migrants, and those in precarious employment.
+Social economic Social economic SDG Target 11.2 - By 2030, provide access to safe, contribution contribution affordable, accessible and sustainable transport systems 11 SUSTAINABLE CITES for all, improving road safety, notably by expanding public transport, with special attention to the needs of those in vulnerable situations, women, children, persons with disabilities and older persons